sirn/dotfiles/README.md

 ### Why?

 I like to make my system reproducible.
-I mostly work on iPad Pro, by using [Blink.sh](http://www.blink.sh) to remote into a workspace running FreeBSD or OpenBSD depending on the phase of the moon.
+I mostly work on iPad Pro, by using [Blink.sh](http://www.blink.sh) to remote into a workspace running FreeBSD or Artix Linux depending on the phase of the moon.
 I also work on macOS sometimes, and I like to be able to run a single command to get everything in sync.

 ### Why not [Ansible](https://www.ansible.com)?